PadishahIII/RFGuess/Readme.md

 9. Restore the status of last run
 With "Update Status" button, you can load the progress of last run and check status of each phase.
 ![14](https://github.com/PadishahIII/RFGuess/assets/83501709/e85b101c-75b0-40e2-8bd5-8a9ec0fa5768)

+### Advanced Configuration
+You can see more detailed configuration at [Config.py](https://github.com/PadishahIII/RFGuess/blob/master/Parser/Config.py).